GSA/digitalgov.gov/content/news/2023/10/2023-10-27-decoding-public-sentiment-harnessing-open-data-to-gain-insights-into-service-delivery.md

 ---
 date: 2023-10-27 10:31:00 -0500
 title: "Decoding public sentiment: Harnessing open data to gain insights into service delivery"
 deck: An analysis of High-Impact Service Provider (HISP) data
 summary: Exploring High-Impact Service Provider performance through open source data analysis to enhance customer experience with federal services.

 # See all topics at https://digital.gov/topics
 topics:
   - user-experience
   - cx
 # See all authors at https://digital.gov/authors
 authors:
-  - michael-bloom
+  - michael-kelty

 slug: decoding-public-sentiment-harnessing-open-data-to-gain-insights-into-service-delivery
-primary_image: 10x-gold-x-logo
+primary_image:

 # Controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible
 weight: 1

 ---

 ## The value of decoding open data for understanding customer experience

 In the era of digital transformation, open source data has become a critical tool in shaping customer experiences and informing strategic decisions.
 One way to use open data for insights into customers' experiences is to hack it.
 Hacking open data refers to the process of using creative and innovative techniques to extract insights from data that is not traditionally considered a source of business intelligence.

 The GSA Analytics and Decision Support Division within the Office of the Chief Financial Officer recently "hacked" open data from [Performance.gov](https://www.performance.gov/cx/hisps/) to see what we could learn about public sentiment around federal service delivery.
 The analysis focused on survey data collected by High-Impact Service Providers (HISPs), and a dashboard created to visualize the data.
 The [High-Impact Service Providers Dashboard (HISP-D)](https://d2d.gsa.gov/report/hisp-cx-dashboard) is available on the [Data2Decision (D2D) platform](https://d2d.gsa.gov/) to all federal employees who are curious about customer experience (CX).

-I﻿MAGE
+Alternative Text for Image: Screenshot of HISP CX Dashboard landing page top section where user can select parent organization, HISP, and service.
+Above the filters are definition of survey rating scale and links to data sources.

 ## Collecting data on High-Impact Service Providers